Two-Factor Authentication (2FA)

 • enable returns totpURI and backupCodes.

 Note: twoFactorEnabled won’t be set to true until the user verifies their TOTP code.
+Learn more about veryifying TOTP here.
+You can skip verification by setting skipVerificationOnEnable to true in your plugin config.

 Sign In with 2FA